Gregory-Eales/teeny-go/README.md

 ## Usage example

 If you are struggling to find an equally matched oponent in the game of go, then this is for you.
-A few pretrained models a different levels will be included, that you can selec to grow with you depending on your skill level.
+A few pretrained models at different experience levels will be included, that you can select to grow with you depending on your skill level.

 ## Release History